 It is notable that the D5300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D3300 does not provide wifi capability.

 Travel and landscape photographers will find it useful that the D5300 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 Both the D3300 and the D5300 have been discontinued, but can regularly be found used on ebay.
 The D5300 was replaced by the Nikon D5500, while the D3300 was followed by the Nikon D3400.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D3300 Manual (free pdf) or the online Nikon D5300 Manual.
+Further information on the features and operation of the D3300 and D5300 can be found, respectively, in the Nikon D3300 Manual (free pdf) or the online Nikon D5300 Manual.

 So what is the bottom line?
 Is the Nikon D3300 better than the Nikon D5300 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.